Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 __m512i y512 = _mm512_set1_epi32(bytes_needed << 8);

-To find the element with enough capacity, mm512_cmpge_epu32_mask is used, which returns a mask, with a bit set for each element that is greater than or equal to the value.
+mm512_cmpge_epu32_mask returns a mask with a bit set for each element that is greater than or equal to the value.
 Then tzcnt_32 gets any element:

 uint32_t m1 = _mm512_cmpge_epu32_mask(fl->microtile_free_map_1.vec, y512);